PERSONAL INJURY MEDIATION

 Brandon’s Expertise in Personal Injury Mediation

 Brandon’s academic and professional background gives him a unique edge in personal injury disputes.
-With a Master of Science in Biology (Integrated Biomedical Sciences), he understands the medical complexities behind injuries, treatment, and recovery.
+With a Master of Science in Biology (Integrated Biomedical Sciences) and a PhD in Science Education, he understands the medical complexities behind injuries, treatment, and recovery, as well as how to explain them to parties.

 car accidents happen each year in the US